MCS-Kaijin/iGitHub/README.md

 # iGitHub

-A Pythonista script to manage your GitHub account on-the-go
+A python script written for Pythonista so that you can access and manage your GitHub account from your mobile device.